JoepKockelkorn/joepkockelkorn.com/content/blog/loaders-in-angular.md

 ### General guard data fetching experience

-After applying the resolve guard there's a change in UX:
+After applying the resolve or canActivate guard there's a change in UX:

 - When we click on a hero from the dashboard we stay on the same page.
 - In the background the hero is fetched.
 - When fetching is done, we see the `HeroDetailComponent` instantly.

-This actually is the same when using `CanMatchFn`.
-To improve that experience we could introduce a global loading indicator using the logic explained [in this tutorial by Todd Motto](https://ultimatecourses.com/blog/angular-loading-spinners-with-router-events).
+To improve the UX we could introduce a global loading indicator using the logic explained
+[in this tutorial by Todd Motto](https://ultimatecourses.com/blog/angular-loading-spinners-with-router-events).
 This brings additional benefits, because we only have to build the loading logic once instead of into each template of several other components!

 ### resolve guard issues

-But unfortunately, a resolve guard also has downsides compared to canMatch.
+But unfortunately, a resolve guard also has downsides compared to a canActivate guard.
 In case the user navigates to a hero that can't be found, the edge case logic kicks in, leading to a `router.navigate`.
 Doing that from a resolve guard triggers a `NavigationCancel` event.
 There's
 [a long-running open github issue](https://github.com/angular/angular/issues/29089) about this, but in a nutshell a `NavigationCancel` event confuses the router.
 It also messes up the loading indicator logic mentioned above, leading to a slight